Mochxd/Banking-Project-Guru99/README.md

-Trying to detect defects in the website and test the functionaltiy for all modules
+Trying to detect defects in the website and test the functionalty for all modules